li-pearl/nemo/README.md

 ## AI Facial Recognition Assistive Device For Dementia and Alzheimer's Patients

-2022-2023 Pennsylvania Junior Academy of Science (PJAS) and Capital Area Science and Engineering Fair (CASEF) project
+2022-2023 Pennsylvania Junior Academy of Science (PJAS) Capital Area Science and Engineering Fair (CASEF)
+QUALIFIED: International Science and Engineering Fair (ISEF)

 ### Awards

 - 🥇1st Award - PJAS Region 4
-- Competing at PJAS States May 14-16
+- ~~Competing at PJAS States May 14-16~~ Unable to attend due to ISEF
-- Competing at CASEF March 6-9
+- 🥇 Competing at CASEF March 6-9
+- Competing at ISEF May 13-19

 ### Rationale